zooko/smalloc/README.md

 * And llvm-cov's Modified Condition/Decision Coverage analysis. :-)

-* The whole overflow algorithm turned out to be complicated to implement in source code.
+* xyz1 xxx The whole overflow algorithm turned out to be complicated to implement in source code.
 Or, to put it another way the simpler algorithm that just overflows straight to the system allocator was *substantially* simpler to implement.
 So...
 XXX come back to this